Minimum Degree Requirements

 Please refer to Walden’s catalog for more information about degree requirements.

-This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 844-675-1041.

 |Tuition-Coursework||143 quarter credits||$515 per quarter hour for coursework credits||$73,645^|